valeriangalliat/blog/2022/04/vanta-agent-m1-mac-without-rosetta.md

 </div>

 And we're up!
-The logs are happily reporting that everything is running fine, and the menu bar app (if you chose to run it) also reports the agent is running.
+The logs are happily reporting that everything is running fine, and the menu bar app (if you chose to run it) also reports that the agent is running.

 <div class="note">